From Wikipedia, the free encyclopedia

 The concept has been independently reinvented many times since the 1960s.
 It is considered controversial, and the city-wide deployment with many closely-spaced stations envisaged by proponents has yet to be constructed.

-Past projects have failed due to lack of financing, cost overruns, regulatory conflicts, political issues and flaws in engineering or design.
+Reasons past projects have failed include lack of financing, cost overruns, regulatory conflicts, political issues, and flaws in engineering or design.

 From 2002–2005, the EDICT project, sponsored by the European Union, conducted a study on the feasibility of PRT in four European cities.
 The study involved 12 research organizations, and concluded that PRT: